carlottamp/carlottamp/README.md

-# Hi, I am Carlotta, Molecular Mayhem & Code Chaos Wizard
+# Hi, I am Carlotta, Code Chaos Wizard

 Welcome to my GitHub lab bench, where pipettes meet pipelines, and bugs appear in both PCR and Python.